guildai/guild.ai/pages/docs/guides/create-object-detector.md

 ## Train a detector using transfer learning

 Let's begin training our detector using our prepared dataset.
-To save time, we'll use transfer learning with model weights that were learned from training on the ImageNet dataset.
+To save time, we use transfer learning with model weights that were learned from training on the ImageNet dataset.

 Start the `transfer-learn` operation using this command: